kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-30-This-is-Not-the-Cruise-You're-Looking-For.md

 <em>Well</em>, I thought, <em>so long as we can use the sink, at least we can stay mildly clean.</em>

 I turned on the tap.
 As soon as water started circling down, a wave of raw sewage odors shot up out of the drain.
 I quickly glanced under the sink and saw the problem: it was a straight PVC tube going down to the floor.
 No U-bend, no valve, literally nothing separating the river of sewage that ran under our room from every other toilet on the same floor and the drain in our sink.
-We slammed the door shut, mentally slapping an "Open in case of emergencies only" sticker across it*
+We slammed the door shut, mentally slapping an "Open in case of emergencies only" sticker across it.*

-<small>*a situation that actually <em>did</em> arise the next day, no doubt after I, in a state of famished desperation, risked using the on-board hot water to cook a pot of instant noodles.
+<small>*An emergency situation  actually <em>did</em> arise the next day, no doubt after I, in a state of famished desperation, risked using the on-board hot water to cook a pot of instant noodles.
 Big mistake.</small>

 We went for a wander to the upper observation deck, and nearly burst out laughing when we found that the "shaded observation area" had already been strung up end to end with underwear, pajamas, and t-shirts attempting to dry in the evening mist.